LGN520/farreach-public/ycsb-implementation.md

 - 11.28
 	+ Siyuan
+		- Prepare for open source code (remove unnecessary and confidential files)
 		- TODO: Update eval with results of 3 rounds
 	+ HuanCheng
 		- TODO: Continue evaluation on 4th/5th rounds
 		* TODO: Re-organize scripts from benchmark/scripts/ into NetBuffer/scripts/
 			- TODO: Add comments to scripts (e.g., reason for sleep, reason for cleanup_obselete_snapshottoken.sh)
 			- TODO: Use username, private key, SWITCH/CLIENT/SERVER_ROOTPATH defined in global.sh for each exp.sh
+			- TODO: For each method (nocache/netcache/farreach), copy exp1/method_config.ini into method/configs/config.ini.normal as the template of each exp.sh -> for each other exp, say exp5, diff exp5/method_config.ini with method/configs/config.ini.normal to see if we have to change more lines by sed in exp.sh (e.g., change workloadmode from 0 to 1 for exp5)
 		- TODO: Update benchmark.md to make every step of each experiment clear
 			+ NOTE: add how to use scripts for automatic evaluation, but still keep the original content about how to perform evaluation manually under each experiment, such that readers know the details of our experiments